Staincliffe CE Junior School

 • be set their black book homework tasks.
 They need to choose AT LEAST 3 activities to complete which will be shared with with their class and teacher.
 It could include art work, writing, computer presentations, 3D models, posters etc.

-You have been studying Space in Science this half term.
-Choose at least 3 activities from the list below to complete over the half term and during and during the half term holiday (due in WB 24.2.25).
+You have been studying Forces in Science this half term.
+Choose at least 3 activities from the list below to complete over the half term and during the half term holidays (due in on Monday 2nd June).

 You are going to share all your homework with your class mates and teacher.
 It could include art work, writing, computer presentations, 3D models, posters etc. You will have to explain to the class what you have done.